 This narrow car seat is rated for kids up to 50 lbs in rear-facing mode.

 This has been named our best car seat for twins, in case you are trying to fit this in a car for twins or multiples!

 The Chicco brand offers great safety features and quality.
 The Chicco Key Fit 30 Infant car seat is no exception.
 Not only does it work well with small spaces at 16.75 inches wide, but it offers other great features like a removable newborn insert, is compatible with Chicco strollers, and is the top-rated infant car seat in America.
 It also makes a great travel system, and here is our full list of top travel systems.

 It is Britax’s latest seat with all the safety innovations they have developed over the years.
-It will fit in 3-across situations for medium to larger vehicles when side-by-side with booster and forward-facing car seats.
+It will fit in 3-across situations for medium to larger vehicles when side-by-side with a booster and forward-facing car seats.